 Cynthia K. Morton, MPA, Executive Vice President

-Cynthia Morton joined NASL as the Executive Vice President in September of 2010 and has led the organization to advocate for high quality care for the patients NASL members serve through working to advance legislative and regulatory policy.
-NASL is a non-profit advocacy group representing providers of both ancillary services and products to the long-term and post-acute care sector.
-NASL member companies provide speech-language pathology, physical, occupational and respiratory therapy; portable x-ray/EKG and clinical lab services, health information technology including electronic medical records, billing and point-of-care IT systems and other software solutions that serve the majority of LTPAC providers; and products such as complex medical equipment and additional specialized supplies for long term and post-acute care settings nationally.
+Cynthia Morton joined Advion as the Executive Vice President in September of 2010 and has led the organization to advocate for high quality care for the patients Advion members serve through working to advance legislative and regulatory policy.
+Advion is a non-profit advocacy group representing providers of both ancillary services and products to the long-term and post-acute care sector.
+Advion member companies provide speech-language pathology, physical, occupational and respiratory therapy; portable x-ray/EKG and clinical lab services, health information technology including electronic medical records, billing and point-of-care IT systems and other software solutions that serve the majority of LTPAC providers; and products such as complex medical equipment and additional specialized supplies for long term and post-acute care settings nationally.

 Previously, Cynthia served as the special assistant to the director of the Virginia Department of Medical Assistance Services (the Virginia Medicaid agency), where she covered issues such as Medicaid managed care, long-term care, the children’s health insurance program, provider reimbursement rate setting and strategic planning activities.
 Cynthia has also served as an appointee in the Offices of Governors Douglas Wilder and Gerald Baliles of Virginia.
 Earlier she worked in the health care and government relations practice area of the law firm Mezzullo and McCandlish, representing the nursing home sector before the state legislature.